sagemath/sagewiki_to_gh-2022-10-10/TentativeConventions.md

 === Step 3: clone the git repository from Trac ===

 Get a copy of the whole sage tree from the Trac server using git.
-In the following example, we are working in the `/usr` directory, and we choose to put the sage tree in the `/usr/sage-git` directory.
+In the following example, we are working in my home directory (denoted by `~`), and we choose to put the sage tree in the `~/sage-git` sub-directory.
 {{{
-/usr$ git clone git@trac.sagemath.org:sage.git sage-git Cloning into 'sage-git'...
+~$ git clone git@trac.sagemath.org:sage.git sage-git
+Cloning into 'sage-git'...
 remote: Counting objects: 205444, done.
 remote: Compressing objects: 100% (36317/36317), done.
 remote: Total 205444 (delta 137341), reused 205055 (delta 137070)
 Receiving objects: 100% (205444/205444), 57.55 MiB | 11.18 MiB/s, done.
 Resolving deltas: 100% (137341/137341), done.
-/usr$ cd sage-git
+~$ cd sage-git
-/usr/sage-git$ ls
+~/sage-git$ ls
 build  COPYING.txt  Makefile  README.txt  sage  src  VERSION.txt
 }}}

+ Important note:: If you have any aliases or symbolic links set up for running the `sage` command on your machine, now would be a very good time to update them.
+Otherwise, be careful to always run `./sage` instead of just plain `sage`!

 === Step 4: make sure your git configuration is correct ===

 Git stores some information about default command options and remote repositories in a few places on your computer.
 For sage, there are two relevant places:
  * Your global configuration options, in `$HOME/.gitconfig`, which apply to all your git projects (not just sage).
 Mine looks like this.
 The `[user]` section is the most important, and contains my real name and my real email address.
+The `[push]` section also contains an important setting, which makes `git push` behave in the most expected way by default (update the current branch when pushing to the Trac git server).
 The other sections are really optional, but you can simply copy and paste them:
    * The `[core]` section has an option that sets my favorite text editor.
    * The `[alias]` section defines some shortcut commands (like `git lg` for a very pretty history graph).
    * The `[merge]` section has an option that makes for more informative merge commit messages.
-   * The `[push]` section contains an option that makes git only update the current branch when pushing to the Trac git server.
 {{{
-/usr/sage-git$ cat $HOME/.gitconfig
+~/sage-git$ cat $HOME/.gitconfig
 [user]
   name = Mathieu Guay-Paquet
   email = mathieu.guaypaquet@gmail.com